MicrosoftDocs/dynamics-365-intelligent-order-management/topics/demo-providers.md

 ![IMG 26](media/ordershipped.png)

-Return to the IOM Sales orders table and check the updated status of your order.
+Return to the Intelligent Order Management Sales orders table and check the updated status of your order.

-### 3.1 Demo Inventory Application
+### 3.1 Demo inventory application

 Here is where you can see the information regarding different inventories and their respective products and warehouses.
-Once the order is shipped to the Fulfillment Center, the quantity of the product is decreased according to the sales order.
+Once the order is shipped to the fulfillment center, the quantity of the product is decreased according to the sales order.

 Inventory System

 ![IMG 27](media/inventorysystem.png)